GauravBurande/makeit/README.md

 ## TODO list:

+- host the both public models privately on replicate(not needed but maybe do it)
 - IMPORTANT: change logo and branding on stripe account
 - also the stripe webhook value in the stripe dashboard with the custom domain
+- favouriting images, affiliate, chat support with landing page revamp from this inspiration: https://renovateai.app/
 - also how to reset monthly usage limits when user purchases yearly plan?(not so important now), a daily cron job!
 - add customer support for pro and premium usrs
 - maybe add watermark implementation for images in personal plan tier